 even so do I approach them;

 for all men follow my path from all sides.

 For achieving the contemplation, concentration and absorption required to reveal the truth of God within, having a single image or personage, a chosen symbol in which to invest the energy of our being and concentrate our feelings and intellect - a place for the mind to settle and become still - is the usual way of devotion.
 In this way we worship one form to encompass all forms, one thought to encompass all thoughts, one concept to encompass all concepts - a haven for the spirit and an image of love - an imagination, in fact, to dissolve all other imaginings.

 If thine eye be single, thy whole body shall be full of light.

 Gospel of St. Matthew 6:22

-	But please let us not deny that all forms are God - infinite manifestations of the one we choose to focus on.
-Above all, when others cry with equal sincerity to another form, name or concept, can we not see our God in the all those different forms that are worshipped throughout the world, and the ultimate glory of the One Single Truth as that which encompasses all forms, yet which, in Itself, has no form at all?
+But please, let us not deny that in the final analysis all forms are God - infinite manifestations of the one we choose to focus on.
+Above all, when others cry with equal sincerity to another form, name or concept, can we not see our own Deity represented in the all the different forms that are worshipped throughout the world, and above all, in the ultimate glory of the One Single Truth that encompasses all forms, yet which, in Itself, has no form at all?

-	Can we expand our image of God to be truly all that is, and honour all those images, whatever their forms, and the places where they are loved and revered as countless generations of others have before us, holding only God and goodness in their hearts?
+Can we expand our image of God to be truly all that is, and honour all those images, whatever their forms, and the places where they are loved and revered, as countless generations have before us, holding only God and goodness in their hearts?